Scholarships & Financial Support

-UTeach Columbus offers paid internships at Columbus State University to a limited number of students each fall and spring semester.
-Students will work directly with either middle/high school students, tutor college students in introductory math or science content, and/or assist in public relations and recruiting or in the management of Step 1 resources.
-Internships may involve working at CSU outreach or student centers such as Coca Cola Space Science Center, Oxbow Meadows Environmental Learning Center, Columbus Regional Mathematics Collaborative, or Math and Science Learning Center.
-Students will work an average of 10 – 15 hours a week, a maximum of 150 hours per semester, at $10/hour.
-All UTeach students with a cumulative CSU GPA of 2.5 or higher are eligible to apply for an internship.
+UTeach Columbus offers paid internships at Columbus State University to a limited number of students when funding is available.
+Students will work directly with either middle school or high school students, tutor college students in introductory math or science content, and-or assist in public relations and recruiting or in the management of Step 1 course resources.
+Internships may involve working at CSU outreach or student centers such as the Coca-Cola Space Science Center, Oxbow Meadows Environmental Learning Center, Columbus Regional Mathematics Collaborative, or CSU's Math and Science Learning Center.
+Students will work an average of 10 hours a week, a maximum of 150 hours per semester, for $10 an hour.
+All active UTeach students with a cumulative CSU GPA of 2.5 or higher are eligible to apply for an internship.

-Internships are awarded at the beginning of fall and spring semesters.
-The deadline for fall internship applications is April 30.
+Internships are awarded at the beginning of fall and/or spring semesters, as funding is available.

-Students majoring in math or science education may apply for scholarships of up to $1000.
+Students majoring in math, science, or computer science education may apply for scholarships of up to $1,500.
 To apply for a scholarship, students must meet the following requirements:

-Scholarships are awarded bi-annually in August and January.
-The deadline for scholarship applications is April 30.
+Scholarships are awarded annually, as funding allows.
+The deadline for scholarship applications is September 30th , 2019.